calchiwo/WodiC/README.md

 ## License

 This project is **open source** under the [MIT License](LICENSE).
-You’re free to use, modify, and share WodiC with proper attribution.
+Feel free to use, modify, and share WodiC with proper attribution.

 > **“You talk.
 It listens.
 It solves"**